Street Smart: Esdaile Avenue

 The illeg above stands for illegible.
 However, it is believed that the complete phrase would be Unto the upright there / ariseth light in the darkness, a reference to Biblical Psalm 112:4.

 Following John's death, Mary did not remain in Dartmouth.
-She spent her remaining years living with one of her two sons, Prescott, or William.
-Prescott would go on to work as a machinist/engineer, as well as a government steamboat inspector.
-William would initially work as the head clerk at the Queen Hotel on Hollis Street (which was owned by a member of the Fairbanks family), but before long he and his wife Joanna (nee Fitzgerald) would own and operate the Grosvenor Hotel, also located on Hollis Street.
+She spent her remaining years living with one of her sons, Prescott or William.
+Prescott worked as a machinist/engineer, as well as a government steamboat inspector.
+William initially worked as the head clerk at the Queen Hotel on Hollis Street (which was owned by a member of the Fairbanks family), but soon after he and his wife Joanna (nee Fitzgerald) owned and operated the Grosvenor Hotel, also on Hollis Street.

-The turn of the century would be a sad time for the Esdaile family.
-In June, 1903, Prescott lost his first wife Emily to a condition called marasmus.
+The turn of the century was a sad time for the Esdaile family.
+In June 1903, Prescott lost his first wife Emily to a condition called marasmus.
 Marasmus is a deficiency in all essential vitamins, nutrients and proteins and is considered a very severe form of malnutrition.
 Three months later, William passed away from Bright's Disease, a kidney condition that can lead to renal failure.

-In May, 1906, Mary passed away from lung cancer at seventy-nine years old.
-The following year, Newton, who had been living in Boston and working as a painter, passed away from heart failure at age forty-seven leaving his wife, Minnie (nee Devlin) alone to raise their three year old son.
-In March 1909, Prescott - who had remarried since Emily's death - passed away from liver cancer at age fifty-two.
-Prescott's second wife, Annie (nee Fraser) and William's wife Joanna would pass away in 1923 and 1933 respectively.
+In May 1906, Mary passed away from lung cancer at seventy-nine years old.
+The following year, Newton, who had been living in Boston and working as a painter, passed away from heart failure at age forty-seven.
+His wife, Minnie (nee Devlin) was left alone to raise their three year old son.
+In March 1909, Prescott who had remarried since Emily's death passed away from liver cancer at age fifty-two.
+Prescott's second wife, Annie (nee Fraser) and William's wife Joanna passed away in 1923 and 1933 respectively.

 The Finishing Lines